Licences and other types of official permission

 A dog breeder is anyone who keeps more than two breeding bitches.
-S/he requires a licence from the local authority.
+They require a licence from the local authority.

-From 1 November 2007 it is illegal to work as a door superviser without a Security Industry Authority (SIA) licence.
-The address of the SIA is as follows:-
+It is illegal to work as a door supervisor without a Security Industry Authority (SIA) licence.
+The address of the SIA is as follows:

 Security Industry Authority